Conditions and diseases

 • sweating and nausea

-• if there is no improvement in the administration of vasodilators (nitrates)
+• if there is no improvement after administering vasodilators (nitrates)

 In case of suspicion of an acute heart attack, prompt medical attention is necessary.
 The quicker the closed coronary artery can be opened, the better.
 So, call your GP or dial 112 immediately.